SukritGupta17/bmp-image-manipulation/README.md

      Image Width: 640
      Image Height: 480
     ```
-    The above output is achieved by mapping the data of the image using the mmap function present in the
+    The above output is achieved by maping the data of the image using the mmap function present in the
     `#include <sys/mman.h>` library.
 The below mentioned way makes a private map of the data of the input file.
     Its loaded only for the purpose of reading the file`MAP_PRIVATE` & `PROT_READ`(arguments passed for this purpose), so     as to keep the original image intact.[1]